geofabrik/sendfile_osm_oauth_protector/doc/cookie.md

 *encrypted and signed tokens* is a concatenation of the access token, access token secret and the date when the authorization of these tokens has to be rechecked.
 These tokens are encrypted using the [PyNaCl](https://pynacl.readthedocs.io/en/stable/#) module (`nacl.public` for encryption, `nacl.signing` for the signature).

+## Structure of the encrypted and signed content of the cookie

 If you decrypt the encrypted message, you will get another string consisting of three parts which are separated by `|` characters: